mnshellgren/dmconsulting-netlify/src/pages/services/services.md

 As a coach, I support leaders and teams to upgrade their leadership, their communication and their company culture to become better equipped to lead successfully in a digital world.

+## Dynamic Management

+The Euro Academy's 6-months program for individual leadership development.
+We integrate the development in the leaders current assignment.
+6 moduls with different focus.

 ## Workshops

 2-4 hours of workshop with focus on: